-Early Redemption Amount should be.)

-25. Form of Notes: (a) Form: [Temporary Global Note exchangeable for a Permanent Global Note which is exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event [including/excluding] the exchange event described in paragraph (iii) of the definition in the Permanent Global Note]] (b) [Temporary Global Note exchangeable for Definitive Notes on and after the Exchange Date] (c) [Permanent Global Note exchangeable for Definitive Notes [on 60 days' notice given at any time/only upon an Exchange Event [including/excluding] the exchange event described in paragraph (iii) of the definition in the Permanent Global Note]] (d) New Global Note: [Yes][No] 26.
-Additional Financial Centre(s): [Not Applicable/give details] (Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest to which sub-paragraph 17(c) relates) 27.
-Talons for future Coupons to be attached to Definitive Notes: [Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]
+Amount:

+25. Form of Notes:

+(a) Form: [Temporary Global Note exchangeable for a Permanent Global Note which is exchangeable for

+Definitive Notes [upon an Exchange Event [including/excluding] the exchange event described in paragraph (iii) of the definition in the Permanent Global Note]

+(b) [Temporary Global Note exchangeable for Definitive

+Notes on and after the Exchange Date]

+(c) [Permanent Global Note exchangeable for Definitive Notes [upon an Exchange Event [including/excluding]

+the exchange event described in paragraph (iii) of the

+definition in the Permanent Global Note]]

+(d) New Global Note: [Yes][No]

+26. Additional Financial Centre(s): [Not Applicable/give details]

+(Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest to which sub-paragraph 18(c) relates)

+27. Talons for future Coupons to be attached to Definitive Notes:

+[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]